 - Dependency injection

-- The insertion of a malicious or counterfeit package into a project's dependency tree, typically through a compromised maintainer account or registry manipulation.
+- The insertion of a malicious or counterfeit package into the dependency tree of a project, typically through a compromised maintainer account or registry manipulation.

 - Postinstall script